astropy/astroplan/docs/paper/paper.md

 observational quantities without requiring a detailed understanding of astropy's implementation of coordinate systems.
-Common astroplan calculations include celestial rise, set, and meridian transit times, and altitude-azimuth coordinates for targets at observatories anywhere on Earth.
+Common astroplan calculations include celestial rise, set, and meridian transit times, and altitude-azimuth coordinates for targets from locations anywhere on Earth.
 We also provide convenience functions for common observational plots, such as airmass and parallactic angle plots, and basic sky maps.